-Having lived in Canada for over 5 years now, I’ve hopped over the border quite a few times.
+Having lived in Canada for quite a few years now, I’ve hopped over the border a fair few times.
 At the moment, I live close enough to go for dinner.
 One of my most memorable experiences, however, was when I was travelling to Skagway, Alaska from Yukon Territory.

-He had planned to pay the $6 fee with his Canadian debit card but this wasn’t accepted (if only he’d read a useful post such as this before leaving Canada!).
+He had planned to pay the $6 fee with his Canadian debit card but this wasn’t accepted (if only he’d read a post such as this before leaving Canada!)
 Paying with a credit card was also not possible at their machines were currently down.

 In the end, he decided to waive both of our fees.
 I’m not sure why he didn’t do that in the first place, but it just goes to show how handy it can be to have at least a handful of local currency before visiting a country.